 We have classified a mortgage loan as Alt-A if and only if the lender that delivered the loan to us classified the loan as Alt-A, based on documentation or other features.
 We have classified a mortgage loan as subprime if and only if the loan was originated by a lender specializing in subprime business or by a subprime division of a large lender; however, we exclude loans originated by these lenders from the subprime classification if we acquired the loans in accordance with our standard underwriting criteria, which typically require compliance by the seller with our Selling Guide (including standard representations and warranties) and/or evaluation of the loans through our Desktop Underwriter® system.
-The unpaid principal balance of Alt-A loans included in our single-family conventional guaranty book of business.
-The unpaid principal balance of subprime loans included in our single-family conventional guaranty book of business of \$4.6 billion as of June 30, 2013, represented approximately 0.2% of our single-family conventional guaranty book of business.
+The unpaid principal balance of Alt-A loans included in our single-family conventional guaranty book of business of \$136.0 billion as of September 30, 2013, represented approximately 5.0% of our single-family conventional guaranty book of business of \$4.3 billion as of September 30, 2013, represented approximately 0.2% of our single-family conventional guaranty book of business of \$4.3 billion as of September 30, 2013, represented approximately 0.2% of our single-family conventional guaranty book of business of \$4.3 billion as of September 30, 2013, represented approximately 0.2% of our single-family conventional guaranty book of business.